-Professor Triggs paid tribute to all of the winners and finalists for the 2014 Human Rights Awards, presented on December 10 at a self-funded awards ceremony at the Museum of Contemporary Art in Sydney.
+Professor Triggs paid tribute to all of the winners and finalists for the 2014 Human Rights Awards, presented last night at a self-funded awards ceremony at the Museum of Contemporary Art in Sydney.
 Read Professor Triggs' speech.

 The Young People’s Human Rights Medal went to Daniel Haile-Michael and Maki Issa, who were the lead applicants in a historic Federal Court case that successfully challenged racism and racial profiling within the Victorian police force.

 The Human Rights Law Award went to Darren Fittler from Gilbert + Tobin, in recognition of his commitment to and support for the charity, philanthropic and not-for-profit sectors.
 Mr Fittler leads the Third Sector Advisory Group at Gilbert + Tobin and is a member of the Disability Advisory Council for the NSW Department of Justice.

 Other 2014 Human Rights Awards winners are as follows:

 - Radio Award: Another Stolen Generation by Carol Dowling from Noongar Radio in Perth.

 - Print and Online Media Award: Nick Olle, Sam Wallman, Pat Grant, Pat Armstrong, Sam Bungey, Mark Finger, and Lauren Martin for At Work Inside our Detention Centres: A Guards Story.
 Published in The Global Mail.